Bayside High School (26Q495)

 A New Visions school combining college-focused academics; work based learning experiences and internships; engaging clubs, teams, and events with personalized support designed to ensure success in college, career and beyond.
 Focus on post-secondary achievement begins at orientation and continues beyond graduation.
 Since 1936, Bayside strives to ensure students are prepared for college and meaningful careers in this school of choice and vibrant community center.
 ACADEMICS - Six CTE programs - Numerous college-accredited courses and numerous opportunities to earn college credit - Comprehensive college preparation - Internships & other Work-Based Learning opportunities - iLearnNYC - Summer Bridge Program required.
 Diversity in Admissions (DIA): Priority to applicants eligible for free or reduced price lunch for 75% of seats

-Academic Highlights: Internships & other Work-Based Learning opportunities offered., Comprehensive college preparatory curriculum and guidance supports, CTE program(s): Computer Programming, Digital Art/Digital Communication, Environmental Engineering and Technology, Humanities & Non-profit Management, Music Performance & Production, Sports Medicine & Management, Numerous College Accredited Courses in a variety of Subject Areas, Summer Bridge Program required.
+Academic Highlights: Internships & other Work-Based Learning opportunities offered., Numerous College Accredited Courses in a variety of Subject Areas, Comprehensive college preparatory curriculum and guidance supports, CTE program(s): Computer Programming, Digital Art/Digital Communication, Environmental Engineering and Technology, Humanities & Non-profit Management, Music Performance & Production, Sports Medicine & Management, Summer Bridge Program required.

 School Features: